 Whether you’re a fashion-focused socialite or a busy parent with growing kids, clothing expenses can make up a big chunk of your overall spending.
 Some credit cards can help you afford clothes and earn rewards as you shop for fresh threads.

-Here are three credit cards you can use to stock your wardrobe.
+Here are two credit cards you can use to stock your wardrobe.

 Rewards: 5% cash back on up to $1,500 in purchases per quarter for rotating categories and 1% cash back on other purchases.